 The courselist contains links to course descriptions and schedule, so you can easily click through and find out if there are seats available.
 Courses offered online also have “online” in parentheses.

 The current catalog (at uis.edu/registration/) toward the bottom of the undergraduate page, explains the ECCE requirement in some detail.
-Students entering Fall 2012 or later will take the Speaker’s Series and 9 additional hours for 10 hours of ECCE.
-Do not take all the courses in the same category.
+Generally, students will take the Speaker’s Series and 9 additional hours for 10 hours of ECCE.
+Do not take all these courses in the same ECCE category.

-Be sure that you take ECCE classes which are at least 300 level.
-They sneak in some 200 level ECCE’s in the schedule once in a while.
-If you are minoring in Teacher Education, coordinate your ECCE requirement with them, because student teaching will count toward it.
+Be sure that you take ECCE classes which are 300-400 level.
+If you are minoring in Teacher Education, coordinate all of your ECCE requirement with them, because student teaching and other of their requirements will count toward ECCE.